huoguoml/huoguoml/README.md

 # HuoguoML
 HuoguoML is a framework for managing machine learning models.
 It provides a set of lightweight APIs that can be used with all existing machine learning applications.
 Key features are:

-- HuoguoML Tracking: An API to log parameters, code, and results in machine learning experiments
+- HuoguoML Tracking: An API to log parameters, code, and results of machine learning experiments
-- HuoguoML Dashboard: A dashboard that displays experiments and their associated artifacts
+- HuoguoML Dashboard: A powerful dashboard for comparing and analysing logged experiments
 - HuoguoML Service: A CLI to easily launch a machine learning microservice from your logged experiments